chiips/password-generator/README.md

 ## Licence

-This code is licensed under the GNU General Public License v3.0.
+This code is licensed under the MIT License.